Product

 • Build once, reuse everywhere—ideal for companies managing different machine models.

 • Create a fragment that references other fragments.
-This approach allows you to swap out sub-fragments whenever you need, promoting development agile.
+This approach allows you to swap out sub-fragments whenever you need, promoting development agility.

 • Gain a clear understanding of your machine by viewing the complete configuration of each machine, including all fragments and sub-fragments.